GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 Traditional Universal Basic Dividend schemes often [return a relatively small portion](https://ffesp.org/1702-pfd-stimulus-check/#:~:text=Alaska%20residents%20received%20a%20$1%2C702,dropped%20to%20$1%2C000%20for%202025.) because they are garnered from just one industry or sector.

-Robonomics proposes a private, yet collectively owned Bond Network that entitles every citizen to a share of the proceeds from the labor of every humanoid robot working in every sector.
+Robonomics proposes a private, yet collectively owned Bond Network that entitles every citizen to a share of the newly minted proceeds from the labor of every humanoid robot working in every sector.
 Under such a system, every job lost to robots becomes a boon to society, and private individual ownership of humanoid robots becomes tantamount to counterfeiting.

 Robonomics represents a paradigm shift in economic theory — and, if we choose to make it real, in human history.